wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/logger-add-handler/index.md

 ---
-title: "How to Guide - Add a new Monolog Handler"
+title: "How to Guide - Add a new Handler"
 description: "This guide shows how to log to a file using a Monolog handler, either in addition to the default WordPress database handler or as a replacement.
 It also covers per-instance overrides."
 ---

-# Introduction
+## Overview

 In this guide, you will learn how to extend the logging capabilities of WPGraphQL Logging by adding a new [Monolog](https://github.com/Seldaek/monolog) handler.
 Specifically, we will demonstrate how to send logs to a file, which can be useful for long-term storage, offline analysis, or integration with external log management systems.